 How to find scholarships:

-So how do you go about finding these opportunities?
+So how do you go about your scholarship search?
 There are a number of ways to find scholarship opportunities that you will qualify for.

 - Scholarship search sites